 However, Windows tends to be a major target because of its user base (popularity).
 Then again, Windows is also known for being bloated with un-needed drivers and library files.
 Read on below about why is that.

-Thus, downloading VLC media player on Linux might be around 12 MB while on Windows it’s staggering 30 MB+.
+Thus, downloading the VLC media player on Linux might be around 12 MB, while on Windows, it’s a staggering 30 MB+.

-While Linux is still catching up with gaming, nonetheless, Windows is a matured and the best platform for gamers- light, medium, heavy, whatever you name it.
+While Linux is still catching up with gaming, Windows is a mature and the best platform for gamers- light, medium, heavy, whatever you name it.

-So out here, Windows win in the gaming market and you probably have made a right choice purchasing Windows in the first place if gaming was your top criteria.
+So out here, Windows win in the gaming market, and you probably have made the right choice purchasing Windows in the first place if gaming was your top criteria.
 Also, there are lots of interesting games in the repositories for Linux too.

-Oh, and by the way, you must have realized by now that one of them is a paid license while the other is governed by the free license.
-Choosing which Operating System to install on your computer is entirely up to you.
+Oh, and by the way, you must have realized that one of them is a paid license while the free license governs the other.
+So choosing which Operating System to install on your computer is entirely up to you.
 However, hobbyists and alike have done this “dual booting” which lets you keep both Windows and Linux side by side.
 Okay, time to wind up and let you do the exploring-the-horizon thing.